openshift/enhancements/enhancements/ingress/lb-subnet-selection-aws.md

 equal to `spec.endpointPublishingStrategy.loadBalancer.scope`, which may not always reflect the actual scope of the load balancer.
 This proposal for `Subnets` ensures `status.endpointPublishingStrategy` reflects the _actual_ value (in our case, the value of `service.beta.kubernetes.io/aws-load-balancer-subnets` on the Service).

+#### Changing Subnets with a Load Balancer Type Change

+Since subnets are specific to the load balancer type (`spec.endpointPublishingStrategy.loadBalancer.providerParameters.aws.type`), changing the type will cause a `Progressing=True` condition if `classicLoadBalancer` and `networkLoadBalancer` specify different subnets.
+In this case, the Ingress Operator will effectuate the new load balancer type update as usual, but the incoming subnet change still won't effectuate automatically.
+The cluster admin will still follow the instructions in the `Progressing` condition by either:

+1. Reverting the incoming change by ensuring the subnets for the new type match the subnets for the previous type.
+2. Deleting the service as specified.

 ### Workflow Description